dcompara/bike-routing-core/README.md

 /12-node-elevations-edge-grades.ipynb in (https://github.com/gboeing/osmnx-examples/tree/main/notebooks)

 ## Project status

-Some ideas for the futur it can be nice to have an automatic slection
+Some ideas for the futur it can be nice to have an automatic selection

 Voiture route gravel, vtt